PetervanLunteren/EcoAssist/README.md

 </p>

 ## Main features
+* Runs on Windows, Mac, and Linux (no admin rights required)
-* Train a custom model using the [YOLOv5](https://github.com/ultralytics/yolov5) architecture
+* Train using the [YOLOv5](https://github.com/ultralytics/yolov5) architecture
-* Deploy your model on images or videos
+* Deploy on images or videos
-* Easily install all dependencies with one-click
-* Annotate your data using the open-source [labelImg](https://github.com/heartexlabs/labelImg) software
+* Annotate using the [labelImg](https://github.com/heartexlabs/labelImg) software
 * Post-process your data to
   * separate
   * visualise
   * crop
   * label
-  * export
+  * export to .csv
-* Runs on Windows, Mac, and Linux
-* No admin rights required
+* Easily install all dependencies with one-click
-* GPU acceleration for NVIDIA and Apple silicon MPS
+* GPU acceleration for NVIDIA and Apple silicon
 * Open-source, free and will always remain free

 ## Extra information for ecologists